AILIFE4798/Hoverboard-Firmware-Hack-Gen2.x-MM32/README.md

 The firmware is already 90% functional, basic motor control should all work, but more testing is needed

 https://youtu.be/hCaIlEKzI3A
+* compatiable with 99.9% of boards without recompile
 * working method to unlock and flash the mcu
 * motor and hall sensor commutation
 * RemoteUartBus protocol(used by gen2.x gd32)